Arrays are helping you when you have to deal with many similar objects.

 console.log(animals[2]);

-It is not a mistake, but in programming we usually start counting from 0.
-That means, index 0 is the 1st item, index 1 is the 2nd item and so on… It seems a bit confusing at first, but you will get used to it quite fast, and it makes calculations much easier for us.
+is the 2nd item and so on⦠It seems a bit confusing at first, but you will get used to it quite fast, and it makes calculations much easier for us.

 As mentioned, the number to access an element in an array is called and index.
 Every element in an array has its own index.
-Here you can see an example which index is connected to which element in our animals array.
+Here you can see an example which index is connected to which element in our animals

-A small hint: If you can, you should only use the same types (strings, numbers, bools, …) in your arrays.
-Don’t mix them up.
+A small hint: If you can, you should only use the same types (strings, numbers, bools, β¦) in your arrays.
+Donβt mix them up.
 It will make your code more complicated and more prone to errors.

 You can do a lot more with arrays and we will look through some of the most useful methods.